 Graybiel's team uses electrical recordings, behavioral tests, and gene-based approaches to study these issues.
 They recently demonstrated dramatic changes in neural activity in the striatum as animals learned new habits.
 They also found that these changes are coordinated with activity patterns in the hippocampus, a brain structure involved in memory of facts and events.
 Graybiel is currently focusing on new methods for influencing the activity of the striatum, and on novel genes that her group has discovered in this brain region.
 These genes appear to be critical for the brain's response to drugs of abuse and to L-dopa, a major therapeutic drug for Parkinson's disease.
 Graybiel is exploring the potential of these genese for therapeutic drug development.

-Ann Graybiel '71 joined the MIT faculty in 1973 and in 1994 was named Walter A. Rosenblith Professor of Neuroscience in the Department of Brain and Cognitive Sciences.
+Ann Graybiel '71 joined the MIT faculty in 1973, where she is a member of the Department of Brain and Cognitive Sciences and an Institute Professor, the highest academic award at MIT.
 In 2001, she was appointed Investigator at the McGovern Institute and was named a recipient of the National Medal of Science, the nation's highest science and technology honor.
 In 2002, Graybiel was awarded the James R. Killian Faculty Achievement Award which recognizes extraordinary professional accomplishment by full-time members of the MIT faculty.
-In 2004, she received the Woman Leader of Parkinson’s Science award from the Parkinson’s Disease Foundation, and in 2006, she was named the Harold S. Diamond Professor by the National Parkinson Foundation in recognition of her contributions to the understanding and treatment of Parkinson’s Disease.
-In 2008, she was named Institute Professor, the highest academic award at MIT, and in 2012 she shared the Kavli Prize in Neuroscience.
-Ann is a member of the National Academy of Sciences, the Institute of Medicine, and the American Academy of Arts and Sciences.
+In 2004, she received the Woman Leader of Parkinson’s Science award from the Parkinson’s Disease Foundation, and in 2006 she was named the Harold S. Diamond Professor by the National Parkinson Foundation in recognition of her contributions to the understanding and treatment of Parkinson’s Disease.
+In 2012 she shared the Kavli Prize in Neuroscience.
+She is a member of the National Academy of Sciences, the National Academy of Medicine, and the American Academy of Arts and Sciences.